 Q. "When you are able to depict people, animals and landscapes in such a realistic way and, as I may add, being successful at it, why then make abstract work?"

-"Well to me it is not totally satisfying to bend and force the paint into a perfect imitation of the existing world, for the paint looses its own nature, its own reality!
+A. "Well to me it is not totally satisfying to bend and force the paint into a perfect imitation of the existing world, for the paint looses its own nature, its own reality!
 Some earlier painters were very aware of that.
 Painters like Rembrandt van Rijn in his later work, Vincent Van Gogh and more recently Bram van Velde, were using the paint's own characteristics to express themselves with and showing their personal temperament in their brush strokes.

 The deeper one connects with the creative field, turning away from the external realities, the more you will have to use the archetypical spheres to express one's feelings without borrowing recognizable forms that might just satisfy the knowing mind."